Curriculum Detail - Grade 6

 • Science 6

-• Understand why it is important to support conclusions with evidence and reasoning
+• Recognize why it is important to communicate scientifically using evidence and scientific reasoning to support claims

 • Create and interpret graphs, including misleading graphs